zrobera/Delala/README.md

 user , cart and house collections are found there

-the basic crud fuctionality is done for
+the basic crud fuctionality is done for "house" and "add to cart" fucntionality